Billing & Insurance

 Before we start answering this question, let’s define some key terms first.

-A deductible refers to the amount of money that you have to pay for your medical visit before your insurance kicks in.
-If you have a deductible of $1000, it means that you’ll have to pay up to $1000 towards certain healthcare services before your insurance will begin to pay on your behalf.
+A deductible refers to the amount a patient pays before the insurance plan pays anything.
+In most cases, deductibles apply per person per calendar year.
+With preferred provider organizations (PPOs), deductibles usually apply to all services, including lab tests, hospital stays and clinic or doctor’s office visits.
+Some insurance plans waive the deductible for office visits.
+Some plans have service-specific deductibles.
+For example, if you have a deductible of $1000, it means that you’ll have to pay up to $1000 towards certain healthcare services before your insurance will begin to pay on your behalf.

 Deductibles and coinsurance rates depend on the type of insurance plan you have.
 With that in mind, you may have received a bill from us for one of the following reasons:

-• You’ve met your deductible, but have not paid your coinsurance for the visit
+• You’ve met your deductible, but have not paid your coinsurance and copay for the visit.

-If you have questions about your plan, we encourage you to call your insurance provider today.
+If you have questions about your plan, we encourage you to call your health insurance today.
 Their number can be found on the back of your insurance card.

 For more general information about understanding your coverage, please visit the site below: